St. Raphael's Cathedral (Dubuque, Iowa): Growth and expansion

-By 1845 St. Raphael's was usually quite crowded on Sundays.
-In 1849 there was a number of German families in the parish.
-Because of the crowded conditions, and because of the challenges of ministering to them, Bishop Loras granted permission for the Germans to form Holy Trinity parish in Dubuque.
-The parish eventually became known as St. Mary's.
-In 1853 St. Patrick's Church was built 12 blocks north to serve as a second parish for Irish families.
-Loras, however, made it a mission of St. Raphael's so he would not lose the income he needed to build a new cathedral.
+To alleviate the crowding at St. Raphael's and provide the German Catholics with services in their own language, Loras in 1849 approved the formation of Holy Trinity, a German national parish in Dubuque.
+The parish later became St. Mary's.

+In 1853, to further ease the overcrowding at St. Raphael's, Loras erected St. Patrick's mission church in Dubuque to serve Irish families.
+Loras made it a mission of St. Raphael's so he would not lose the income needed to build a new cathedral.
 This created problems between him and the local Irish community.